 When women begin to see the year as a sequence of repeating cycles, they are able to give appropriate attention and energy to the appropriate phases of the cycle.
 In this way, the workload can be managed at a high level of performance throughout the year.
 In the traditional sense, a menstrual cycle “synchronized” with the moon means that menstruation occurs during the new moon phase.
 Both phases are associated with new beginnings, which is why they are naturally synchronized.
 However, you can also menstruate during the full moon or during one of the other phases of the moon.
 Each phase and combination has different effects.
 It is beneficial to find out what effect it has on you and how you can receive and use the unique energies of the moon for yourself.

-Explore the full potential of feminine cycles and how to embody its unlimited power with the InnerCamp Tantra Method Training.
+Explore the full potential of feminine cycles and how to embody their unlimited power with the InnerCamp Tantra Method Training.
 Become a Tantra practitioner and enhance your personal life.